the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 The unidirectional data flow loop for the input field is self-contained, and the local component state is the single source of truth for the input field.

 Local state management and unidirectional data flow might be new to you, but once you adjust to it, it will likely become your natural flow of React implementation.
-React brings novel patterns with unidirectional data flow with single page applications, which have been adopted by several frameworks and libraries.
+React brings novel patterns with unidirectional data flow, which have been adopted by several frameworks and libraries which create single page applications.

 ### Exercises: